-The Summer Youth program is an extension of the After-School program, and mixes fun activities with opportunities for youth to work on interpersonal skills and problem solving with an added focus on community activities and outreach.
+The Summer Youth program, an extension of the After-School program, mixes fun activities with opportunities for youth to work on interpersonal skills and problem solving.
+Additionally, there is an added focus on community activities and outreach.
 The program is for eligible children in southern Franklin County.

 Hours: Monday – Thursday, July & August (hours vary pending planned activities)

-Wrap-Around services are intensive person-centered planning and supports with a focus on a strengths-based approach.
-In most cases, this is a collaborative effort where a care team is formed with the clients representing a complete range of services and supports.
-The team meets with the youth and their family, and depending on each individual, develop a plan of supportive action to address needs and goals.
+Wrap-Around services are intensive person-centered planning and support services.
+In most cases, this is a collaborative effort between a care team and a client.
+The team, which provides a range of services and support, meets with the youth and their family.
+Then, depending on each individual, develops a plan of action to address needs and goals.

-The service is available to any youth and family expressing need for the kind of supportive action plan designed to manage day-to-day activities.
+The service is available to any youth or family looking for a supportive action plan designed to manage day-to-day activities.